memmaa/cock-heroine/README.md

 * On Windows you will probably need to install a video codec pack because...
 Windows
 * On Linux, you might need to add yourself to the comms group in order to connect to the Arduino companion
 * Any other problems, consider getting in touch as I might have seen them before.

-If you know a better way to package and distribute a Qt application, get in touch!

 # How do I use it?
 If you have an existing Cock Heroine filetype or funscript: